PeterWalter/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assignment 1
+title: 'Reproducible Research: Peer Assignment 1'
-Peter Chifamba
+author: "Peter Chifamba"
-Sunday, November 16, 2014
+date: "Sunday, November 16, 2014"
+output:
+html_document:
+keep_md: yes

+---
+opts_chunk$set(fig.path = "./figures/") # set path for figures
 ## Introduction
 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a